pspeter3/tsfind/README.md

 This repository is meant to be forked and kept as another git remote so future changes can be merged in.
-The developer should replace all instances of `tsproject` with their package name and change the appropriate fields in the `package.json`.
+The developer should replace all instances of `tsfind` with their package name and change the appropriate fields in the `package.json`.

 ## Commands